sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/scattering-only/config.h PhysicalParameters

-The @ref Sapphire::PhysicalParameters::declare_parameters "declare_parameters()"
+The @ref sapphirepp::PhysicalParameters::declare_parameters
-function is using the @dealref{ParameterHandler} class to declare parameter in the parameter file.
+"declare_parameters()" function is using the @dealref{ParameterHandler} class to declare parameter in the parameter file.
 We collect all parameter in a subsection "Physical parameters" (`prm.enter_subsection()`).
 The declaration of the parameter is straight forward, using the
 @dealref{ParameterHandler.declare_entry(),classParameterHandler,a6d65f458be69e23a348221cb67fc411d}
 function.
 It needs the name of the parameter, a default value and its type/pattern as input.
 Additionally, one can give a description of the